 Where do CRNAs work?

-Here’s the deal: a report from the Association of America Medical Colleges (AAMC) projects that the nation will face a shortage of 54,100 – 139,000 physicians by 2033.
 With such deficits, the demand for CRNAs will keep increasing across the United States.
-Thus, a certified CRNA is needed in different healthcare environments, including:
+Thus, a CRNA is needed in different healthcare environments, including:

 - Medical and surgical hospitals

-- Outpatients surgery care centers
+- Outpatient surgery care centers

 - Dental offices